-The \$155.4 million of PILOT-related receipts provided for the transfer to the City during the year ended October 31, 2019 was transferred in April 2020.
-A provision in the amount of \$83.9 million has been charged as a nonoperating expense for the six-month period ended April 30, 2020.
+The \$185.0 million of PILOT-related receipts provided for the transfer to the City during the year ended October 31, 2020 has not yet been requested.
+A provision in the amount of \$86.8 million has been charged as a nonoperating expense for the six-month period ended April 30, 2021.

 In January 2010, the City and the Authority signed an amendment to the Settlement agreement (the "2010 Agreement") to distribute \$861 million of accumulated and future excess revenues from the Joint Purpose Fund.
 The City and State were each allocated \$200 million to be distributed in a pari passu basis.

-After meeting that \$400 million obligation, an additional amount of up to \$200 million is to be distributed by the Authority to a City 421-A affordable housing fund followed by a \$261 million distribution to a City pay-asyou-go capital fund.
+After meeting that \$400 million obligation, an additional amount of up to \$200 million is to be distributed by the Authority to a City 421-A affordable housing fund followed by a \$261 million distribution to a City pay-as-you-go capital fund.
 All funds are to be paid as available in the Joint Purpose Fund and there is no time limit or a minimum for the amount that needs to be paid or accrued over time.

-As of April 30, 2020, the Authority has made payments totaling \$200 million to satisfy the City 421-A fund obligation.
-In addition, the Authority has provided from operations a total of \$214.9 million against the \$261 million City pay-as-you-go capital fund obligation and has charged a provision of \$22.2 million to nonoperating expenses for the six-month period ended April 30, 2020.
+As of April 30, 2021, the Authority has made payments totaling \$200 million to satisfy the City 421-A fund obligation.
+In addition, the Authority has provided from operations a total of \$261 million against the \$261 million City pay-as-you-go capital fund obligation, which includes the current year provision of \$2.0 million to nonoperating expenses for the six-month period ended April 30, 2021.